MagnaFacta/zalt-util/README.md

 ## Base

-Contains traits for standard messaging and translation as well as a BaseUrl object that is used to add the "sub folder" part of an installation to urls.
+Contains traits for standard messaging and translation as well as a BaseDir static function object that is used to add the "sub folder" string to add if the application is in a subdirectory of the webserver or an empty string.

+This group also contains the RequestInfo object, which is a lightweight alternative for using full PSR7 Request object and contains only scalar variables (so no objects).
+To create it from a request object, use/create a RequestInfoFactory static creation function for your type of Request object.

 ## Lists